 Items you won’t need include:

 We certainly do!
-Below you will find our current list of needs:
+Below you will find a list of items that are always needed:

 I want to bring some gifts or supplies with me to donate to the school.
 Do you have a wish list?